akontaxakis/tpot-caps/README.md

 This repository also includes two additional selection approaches:

 - **flaml-like**
-  Inspired by FLAML; uses *observed* performance and cost from previous iterations (no predicted values).
+  Inspired by FLAML; uses *observed* performance and cost from previous iterations (no predicted values) to compute ECI (Expected Cost for Improvement).

 - **ratio**
   Uses CAPS’ predicted values; selects based on